IACM Committee of Fellows

 “It is an honor to have been selected by the IACM Board as one of the first IACM Fellows.”
 Jeanne M. Brett, DeWitt W. Buchanan, Jr. Professor of Dispute Resolution and Negotiations, Kellogg School of Management, Northwestern University.

-Please join IACM in welcoming and thanking the inaugural IACM Committee of Fellows members: Bruce Barry, Jeanne Brett, Peter Carnevale, Donald Conlon, William (Bill) Donohue, Dan Druckman, Ray Friedman, Barbara Gray, Herbert Kelman, Roy Lewicki, Mara Olekalns, Dean Pruitt, Linda Putnam, Evert Van de Vliert, James Wall, Laurie Weingart, and William Zartman.
+Please join IACM in welcoming and thanking the IACM Committee of Fellows members: Bruce Barry, Jeanne Brett, Peter Carnevale, Donald Conlon, William (Bill) Donohue, Dan Druckman, Ray Friedman, Barbara Gray, Herbert Kelman, Roy Lewicki, Mara Olekalns, Dean Pruitt, Linda Putnam, Evert Van de Vliert, James Wall, Laurie Weingart, and William Zartman.

 Also, keep an eye out for the Fellows Forum at the annual IACM conference in which the Fellows will address a topic related to the “State of Conflict and Negotiation Research and Practice”.